sshah6/nyt-react-scraber/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.
 I will assume that you already have [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/) installed locally.
-See deployment for notes on how to deploy the project on a live system.

 1. Install dependencies
 2. In your CLI, enter **mongod**